A systematic review of the use of Deep Learning in Satellite Imagery for Agriculture: Tasks

-These studies were all straight-forward applications of well-known deep learning algorithms (mostly MLPs on single-pixel data) mostly using field survey data.
-All of the studies used medium resolution images between 1.5m and 30m resolution to match the resolution of the fields in the field surveys.
+All of the reviewed works collected their data themselves, mostly from field surveys.
+There were no external datasets mentioned.
+These studies were all straight-forward applications of well-known deep learning algorithms (mostly MLPs on single-pixel data).
+All of the studies used medium resolution images (between 1.5m and 30m resolution) to match the resolution of the fields in the field surveys.